An Essential Guide to WordPress Accessibility (Part 2)

 For example, here’s Lighthouse’s accessibility audit for my Blocksy test site — it scored 100/100 for both desktop and mobile:

-Blocksy accessibility test results in the Lighthouse web performance tool
+Blocksy accessibility test results in the Lighthouse web performance analysis tool, with a 100/100 result

 Making your WordPress site is a multi-step process that starts with choosing an accessible theme, involves creating accessible content and design, and ends with careful testing.